whummer/terraform-provider-snowflake/docs/resources/current_organization_account.md

 - `client_session_keep_alive` (Boolean) Parameter that indicates whether to force a user to log in again after a period of inactivity in the session.
 For more information, check [CLIENT_SESSION_KEEP_ALIVE docs](https://docs.snowflake.com/en/sql-reference/parameters#client-session-keep-alive).
 - `client_session_keep_alive_heartbeat_frequency` (Number) Number of seconds in-between client attempts to update the token for the session.
 For more information, check [CLIENT_SESSION_KEEP_ALIVE_HEARTBEAT_FREQUENCY docs](https://docs.snowflake.com/en/sql-reference/parameters#client-session-keep-alive-heartbeat-frequency).
 - `client_timestamp_type_mapping` (String) Specifies the [TIMESTAMP_* variation](https://docs.snowflake.com/en/sql-reference/data-types-datetime.html#label-datatypes-timestamp-variations) to use when binding timestamp variables for JDBC or ODBC applications that use the bind API to load data.
 Valid values are (case-insensitive): `TIMESTAMP_LTZ` | `TIMESTAMP_NTZ`.
 For more information, check [CLIENT_TIMESTAMP_TYPE_MAPPING docs](https://docs.snowflake.com/en/sql-reference/parameters#client-timestamp-type-mapping).
+- `comment` (String) Specifies a comment for the organization account.
 - `cortex_enabled_cross_region` (String) Specifies the regions where an inference request may be processed in case the request cannot be processed in the region where request is originally placed.
 Specifying DISABLED disables cross-region inferencing.
 For examples and details, see [Cross-region inference](https://docs.snowflake.com/en/user-guide/snowflake-cortex/cross-region-inference).
 For more information, check [CORTEX_ENABLED_CROSS_REGION docs](https://docs.snowflake.com/en/sql-reference/parameters#cortex-enabled-cross-region).
 - `cortex_models_allowlist` (String) Specifies the models that users in the account can access.
 Use this parameter to allowlist models for all users in the account.
 If you need to provide specific users with access beyond what you’ve specified in the allowlist, use role-based access control instead.
 For more information, see [Model allowlist](https://docs.snowflake.com/en/user-guide/snowflake-cortex/aisql.html#label-cortex-llm-allowlist).
 For more information, check [CORTEX_MODELS_ALLOWLIST docs](https://docs.snowflake.com/en/sql-reference/parameters#cortex-models-allowlist).
 - `csv_timestamp_format` (String) Specifies the format for TIMESTAMP values in CSV files downloaded from Snowsight.
 If this parameter is not set, [TIMESTAMP_LTZ_OUTPUT_FORMAT](https://docs.snowflake.com/en/sql-reference/parameters#label-timestamp-ltz-output-format) will be used for TIMESTAMP_LTZ values, [TIMESTAMP_TZ_OUTPUT_FORMAT](https://docs.snowflake.com/en/sql-reference/parameters#label-timestamp-tz-output-format) will be used for TIMESTAMP_TZ and [TIMESTAMP_NTZ_OUTPUT_FORMAT](https://docs.snowflake.com/en/sql-reference/parameters#label-timestamp-ntz-output-format) for TIMESTAMP_NTZ values.
 For more information, see [Date and time input and output formats](https://docs.snowflake.com/en/sql-reference/date-time-input-output) or [Download your query results](https://docs.snowflake.com/en/user-guide/ui-snowsight-query.html#label-snowsight-download-query-results).
 For more information, check [CSV_TIMESTAMP_FORMAT docs](https://docs.snowflake.com/en/sql-reference/parameters#csv-timestamp-format).